 Photoworks at Offprint, 17-19 May 2019

-Photoworks returns to Offprint, the annual art publishing fair at Tate Modern, to present a talks programme that embraces chance.
+Photoworks returned to Offprint, the annual art publishing fair at Tate Modern, to present a talks programme that embraced chance.

-Offprint 2019 will host 130 independent and self-publishers in the fields of contemporary art, photography and graphic design from 17 different countries.
-Produced by Luma Foundation, Offprint takes place in Tate Modern’s Turbine Hall from 17-19 May to coincide with Photo London.
+Offprint 2019 hosted 130 independent and self-publishers in the fields of contemporary art, photography and graphic design from 17 different countries.
+Produced by Luma Foundation, Offprint took place in Tate Modern’s Turbine Hall from 17-19 May 2019 to coincide with Photo London.

-Across the weekend, Photoworks will collaborate with Tate and Luma Foundation on a programme of talks that embraces connection and chance.
+Across the weekend, Photoworks collaborated with Tate and Luma Foundation on a programme of talks that embraced connection and chance.

-For each talk, we have invited the first speaker who will then invite the next, who will in turn invite another speaker – creating a chain of speakers interlinked through professional or social connections.
-The resulting talks will address broad topics in the visual arts and beyond, spanning different areas of interest from music to architecture to photography.
+For each talk, we invited the first speaker who then invited the next, who in turn invited another speaker – creating a chain of speakers interlinked through professional or social connections.
+The resulting talks addressed broad topics in the visual arts and beyond, spanning different areas of interest from music to architecture to photography.

 FRIDAY 17 MAY